The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Methodology

 \subsection{Normalization}

 We post-process the output produced by the LLM to correct typographical errors and normalize values in fields that admit free text as answers: CTI vendor, threat actor, and geography.
-For these fields, we manually review every value assigned by the LLM across all 13,308 reports and we perform a thorough manual consolidation as described next.
-We acknowledge that this effort is inherently ad hoc, difficult to automate, and of limited methodological value; nonetheless, it is essential to improve data accuracy.
-In our experience, omitting this step leads to a dataset affected by inconsistent values.
+For these fields, we manually review every value assigned by the LLM across all 17,380 reports, and we perform a thorough manual consolidation as described next.
+We acknowledge that this effort is inherently ad hoc and difficult to automate; nonetheless, it is essential to improve data accuracy and consistency as seen in \S\ref{sec:relatedwork}.

 \textbf{Geographies}.
 One example is \texttt{Korea, republic of}, \texttt{Republic of Korea}, and \texttt{South Korea}, all of which refer to the same country.
-We manually apply ad hoc unification rules for all countries and geographies in the dataset, resulting in a reduction from 326 to 254 geographic names.
+We manually apply ad hoc unification rules for all countries and geographies in the dataset, resulting in a reduction from 364 to 255 geographic names.

 \textbf{CTI vendors}.
 CTI vendor names exhibit similar variations, such as \texttt{Malwarebytes}, \texttt{Malwarebytes labs}, \texttt{Malwarebytes threat intelligence}, and \texttt{Malwarebytes threat intelligence team}.
 Further, vendor identities can change due to acquisitions, rebranding, or changes in the organizational structure.
 We normalize such cases to the current parent when the intelligence output is integrated.
 For instance, since Netscout acquired Arbor Networks, we map the following aliases to \texttt{Netscout}: \texttt{Arbor Networks}, \texttt{Arbor Networks asert}, \texttt{Netscout}, \texttt{Netscout Arbor Networks asert}, \texttt{Netscout asert}.
-This step reduces the set of vendors from 2,538 initial labels to 1,626.
+This step reduces the set of vendors from 3,217 initial labels to 1,926.